OwenCookman/owen-webdev/README.md

 `pip -r requirements.txt`

-7. inside the root directory create a file named env.py, at the top of the document type `import os` and add the environemt variables shown in the heroku deployment with the following syntax:
+7. inside the root directory create a file named env.py, at the top of the document type `import os` and add the environment variables shown in the heroku deployment with the following syntax:

 `os.environ.setdefault("SECRET_KEY", "add your secret key here")`